caouecs/Laravel4-Clef/README.md

 Add `"caouecs/clef": "dev-master"` to your composer.json or run `composer require caouecs/clef`.

-Then you have to add `"Caouecs\Clef\ClefServiceProvider"` to your list of providers in your `app/config/app.php`, and a list of elements for aliases :
+Then you have to add `"Caouecs\Clef\Laravel4ClefServiceProvider"` to your list of providers in your `app/config/app.php`, and a list of elements for aliases :

     'Clef' => 'Caouecs\Clef\Clef'